espocrm/documentation/docs/user-guide/stream.md

 Users can see the Stream of another users on the user's detail view if they have access defined by the *User Permission* in Roles.

 In the user's Stream you can see posts and updates of records that the user follows.
-You can also see posts addressed to the user.
+You can also see posts addressed to that user.

+It's possible to view all activity for a specific user.
+It will display all notes that either created directly by the user or created as a result of that users' actions.
+Available from the dropdown menu on the Stream panel on the User's detail view.
+As of v8.2.

 ## Notifications